Welcoming new pupils to our school

 At HCJS, we are very good at welcoming new pupils, and we often welcome new pupils into our school.

-For example, our current Year 6, which numbers 48, was 22 in Reception – so more than half of our current Year 6 joined ‘late’!
-Or, to put it another way, this academic year (since September 2018) we have welcomed 30 new joiners in to Year 1 and above – 1 into Year 2, 8 into Year 3, 10 into Year 4, 7 into Year 5 and 4 into Year 6.
+For example, our current Year 6, which numbers 50, was 30 in Reception and our current Year 5, which numbers 52, was 23 in Reception – so many children join 'late'!
+Or, to put it another way, this academic year, we have welcomed 28 new joiners in to Year 1 and above – 4 into Year 1, 5 into Year 2, 3 into Year 3, 1 into Year 4, 7 into Year 5 and 8 into Year 6.

 So, children do join us at any time throughout each academic year and at any stage, and we are good at welcoming them – and of course we work hard to make sure that they join us happily.

 - Taster Days are key.
 Recently we changed our system, so now children in Year 3 and above have two taster days with us.
 This gives them a good opportunity to get to know us and to feel comfortable and of course it gives us a good opportunity to get to know them too.
 A couple of our current children are nominated as 'buddies' (they love doing this!) and, once a taster day pupil has arrived, they quickly feel one of the gang.

 - We fix these days in liaison with you and your child, so we can choose a day when the class have those particular lessons which your child is excited about (be they maths, science drama, art, DT, games, PE or anything else!)